How to Use Machine Learning and AI in Ecommerce: Benefits and Examples

 Merchants aim to perform proper inventory management to provide customers with the right products, at the right time and place, and in a proper condition.
 The process involves monitoring and deep analysis of the stock and the supply chains.

-Concerning inventory management, machine learning in ecommerce is applied to detect patterns and correlations among the elements and supply chains.
+When it comes to inventory management, machine learning in ecommerce detects patterns and correlations among the elements and supply chains.
 The algorithm determines the optimal strategies for stock and inventory.
 Correspondingly, the analysts optimize delivery and run the stock, implementing the data obtained.

-By using a chatbot, you can considerably reduce costs while maintaining quality.
-In case of a complex query, a bot will detect the need for human intervention and redirect the client to a live agent.
-IBM Watson, for instance, developed an AI-based platform that helps ecommerce organizations create personalized shopping assistants.
+One of the brightest applications of machine learning in ecommerce, chatbots are an excellent way to help merchants partly automate the interaction with customers.
+What’s more, you can considerably reduce costs while maintaining quality.
+In the case of a complex query, a bot will detect the need for human intervention and redirect the client to a customer support agent.

 Practical Use Cases of AI and ML Application in Ecommerce